 Interface and ease of use

-When we’re talking about TunnelBear desktop apps, this only concerns Windows and macOS.
-Linux doesn’t have a client and has only limited support.
+TunnelBear only offers Windows and macOS apps, while Linux doesn’t have a client and is offered very limited support.
 You'll only get configuration files that you'll have to add to your manual configuration.
 So, if you're planning to use it on Linux, you should probably look elsewhere.